-There are three families of PIC32: the 1xx/2xx, 3xx/4xx, and 5xx/6xx/7xx families.
-Each family consists of a number of different chip models, differing in the number of pins, the amount of RAM and flash available, and the number and type of peripherals available.
-Representatives of the three families include, respectively, the PIC32MX250F128D, the PIC32MX460F512L, and the PIC32MX795F512L.
-The chips in the 3xx/4xx and 5xx/6xx/7xx families have 64 pins or 100 pins and are available only in surface mount packages, while those in the 1xx/2xx families are available in 28, 36, and 44 pin variants, some of which are "dual inline packages" (DIPs) that can be plugged directly into a solderless breadboard.
-The 3xx/4xx family is the original PIC32 family; the 5xx/6xx/7xx family offers additional support for CAN bus and ethernet communication, while the most recent 1xx/2xx family, while generally having fewer peripherals available, offer interfaces for connecting to audio devices and capacitive-based touch sensors.
-The 1xx/2xx family also offers the most flexible mapping of different pins to different functions (Peripheral Pin Select).
+Each family consists of a number of different models, differing in the number of pins, the amount of RAM and flash available, and the number and type of peripherals available.
+The chips come with anywhere from 28 to 144 pins, and while most models are available only in surface mount packages, some in the MX1xx/2xx family come as "dual inline packages" (DIPs) that can be plugged directly into a solderless breadboard.
+The MX3xx/4xx family is the original PIC32 family; the MX5xx/6xx/7xx family offers additional support for CAN bus and ethernet communication; and the more recent MX1xx/2xx family, while generally having fewer peripherals available, offers interfaces for connecting to audio devices and capacitive-based touch sensors.
+The MX1xx/2xx family also offers the most flexible mapping of different pins to different functions (Peripheral Pin Select).
+The MZ family is a significantly new design, incorporating the faster microAptiv CPU and many of the best features of the MX families, including Peripheral Pin Select.

-While the three families share most features, and most of this book applies to all families, where there are differences we will focus on the 5xx/6xx/7xx family.
-Also, we will occasionally find it convenient to cite specific numbers, such as the amount of RAM and flash memory available, and in these cases we will use the PIC32MX795F512L as our model.
+While the four families share many features, and most of this book applies to all families, where there are differences we focus on the MX5xx/6xx/7xx family.
+Also, we will often find it convenient to cite specific numbers, such as the amount of RAM and flash memory available, and in these cases we will use the PIC32MX795F512L as our model.
 This is the PIC32 used on the NU32 development board as well as the Microchip PIC32 USB Starter Kit II and PIC32 Ethernet Starter Kit.

 The PIC32MX795F512L features a max clock frequency of 80 MHz, 512 KB program memory (flash), and 128 KB data memory (RAM).
-It also features 16 10-bit analog-to-digital input lines (multiplexed to a single analog-to-digital converter, or ADC), many digital I/O channels, USB 2.0, Ethernet, two CAN modules, five IC and four SPI synchronous serial communication modules, six UARTs for RS-232 or RS-485 asynchronous serial communication, five 16-bit counter/timers (configurable to give two 32-bit timers and one 16-bit timer), five pulse-width modulation outputs, and a number of pins that can generate interrupts based on external signals, among other features.
+It also features 16 10-bit analog-to-digital input lines (multiplexed to a single analog-to-digital converter, or ADC), many digital I/O channels, USB 2.0, Ethernet, two CAN modules, five I2C and four SPI synchronous serial communication modules, six UARTs for RS-232 or RS-485 asynchronous serial communication, five 16-bit counter/timers (configurable to give two 32-bit timers and one 16-bit timer), five pulse-width modulation outputs, and a number of pins that can generate interrupts based on external signals, among other features.